Deep learning approach for identification of HII regions during reionization in 21-cm observations -- III. image recovery: Results

 In \autoref{fig:ps_comparision}, we show the cylindrical power spectra of the fiducial model for the three different scenarios.
 We notice that the accuracy of the predictions is considerably high, with more than $95$ per cent accuracy in all cases.
 For instance, the \textit{no prior} case also achieves high accuracy despite the recovered 21-cm signal in the spatial domain limited to $R^2<0.85$.
 As we expected from the results in \S\ref{sec:eff_prior}, the \textit{perfect prior} provides the best result with the astonishing score within $R^2\geq 0.99$ across all redshifts, including the binary maps predicted by \segunet{} as prior information still provides better results than the \textit{no prior} but of only a few per cent.

 The same features at $k_\parallel \approx 0.55$, $1.05$ and $1.60 \,\rm Mpc^{-1}$ are present in the case of the \textit{no prior} and \textit{realistic prior}, whereas they are less evident in the third case.
-This is because, in the \textit{perfect prior}, the recovered 21-cm signal appears to be smoothed and presents fewer fluctuations within the 21-cm regions.
-Moreover, the large scale mode, at small $k_\parallel$ and $k_\perp$, appears to be the predominant factor influencing the score estimation, $R^2$.
+These features are spectral leakage due to sharp boundaries in the data when computing the 2D power spectrum \citep[e.g.,][]{Barry2019improvMWA, Wilensky2022expl}.
+This sharp discontinuity is stronger along the $k_\parallel$ direction due to evolution of the 21-cm signal along the line-of-sight, namely the light-cone effect \citep[e.g.,][]{Datta2012Light-coneSpectrum, Giri2018BubbleTomography}.
+In the \textit{perfect prior}, the recovered 21-cm signal appears to be smoothed and presents fewer fluctuations within the 21-cm regions.
+Moreover, the large-scale mode, at small $k_\parallel$ and $k_\perp$, appears to be the predominant factor influencing the score estimation, $R^2$.
+The amplitude of the signal in the 2D power spectra is sensitive to the global average neutral fraction at the corresponding central redshift, $P_\mathrm{21cm}(k_\perp,k_\parallel) \propto T^2_0\, \overline{x}^2_\mathrm{HI}$ \citep{Lidz2007HigherSpectrum, Georgiev2022large}.
+Therefore, in our case, although the $R^2$ score is not capturing the spectral leakage effect, it indicates how well the neural network captures the reionization history.

-An important conclusion is that an almost perfect reconstruction of the power spectra, $R^2 \geq 0.95$, does not imply a recovery of the 21-cm signal of the same degree of accuracy, as it is the case for the \textit{no prior} test.
-Thus, in future observation, we can expect that techniques that aim to mitigate foreground contamination exclusively in the visibility space require additional steps in the image domain to recover the corresponding 21-cm images for astrophysical and cosmological inferences.
+An important conclusion is that an almost perfect reconstruction of the power spectra, $R^2 \geq 0.95$, does not imply a recovery of the 21-cm signal of the same degree of accuracy, as is the case for the \textit{no prior} test.
+Thus, in future observations, we can expect that techniques that aim to mitigate foreground contamination exclusively in the visibility space require additional steps in the image domain to recover the corresponding 21-cm images for astrophysical and cosmological inferences.